 For example, FAAC fabricated a swappable simulator for NICE (Nassau Inter-County Express) Bus, headquartered in New York.
 This is a large transit agency, with 600 operators working on more than 300 pieces of equipment.
 That equipment ranges from articulated buses and 40-foot transit buses to a variety of cut-away paratransit vehicles.

-More importantly, many transit agencies are discovering that investing in sim with swappable panels means that their simulators can grow with their agency.
+More importantly, many transit agencies are discovering that investing in a sim with swappable panels means that their simulators can grow with their agency.
 As they add new vehicles to their fleet (such as EV buses), new panels can be added to their collection.
+Furthermore, FAAC is dedicated to developing components and software that allow for continued upgrades as new technology emerges so that your training programs are never out of date.
 No longer will a transit simulator be “frozen in time” upon delivery.